- Anatomical MRI in vivo or ex vivo, with or without contrast agents

 Image quality and information content can be increased by the administration of specific contrast agents that will allow, for instance, a more effective detection of tumors or metastases.
 MRI can also be used in other biomedical applications, such as angiography (imaging of blood vessels), functional imaging (e.g. brain activation territories), cellular and molecular imaging, and spectroscopy (simultaneous imaging and biochemical analysis of specific molecules or cell types).
 The development of specific contrast agents is carried out in collaboration with the Department of General, Organic and Biomedical Chemistry of the Université de Mons.

-- MRI at a magnetic field of 9.4 T
+- MRI at two magnetic fields: 9.4 T and 1T

 - 2D multiple slices or whole 3D volume imaging.

 - DCE (Dynamic Contrast-Enhanced) imaging allows perfusion studies.

 - DWI/DTI imaging: measuring diffusion of water

 - Biomarkers imaging in cancer, angiogenesis, apoptosis, atherosclerosis, …

 We thank the European Regional Development Fund, the Walloon Region and the FRS/FNRS who made it possible for us to acquire these instruments.